mattlord/Docker-InnoDB-Cluster/README.md

 docker exec -it mysqlrouter1 bash

-To test the RW port, which always goes to the PRIMARY node: mysql -u root -proot -h localhost --protocol=tcp -P6446 select @@global.server_uuid;
+To test the RW port, which always goes to the PRIMARY node: mysql -u root -proot -h localhost --protocol=tcp -P6446 -e 'select @@global.server_uuid'

-To test the RO port, which is round-robin load balanced to the SECONDARY nodes: mysql -u root -proot -h localhost --protocol=tcp -P6447 select @@global.server_uuid;
+To test the RO port, which is round-robin load balanced to the SECONDARY nodes: mysql -u root -proot -h localhost --protocol=tcp -P6447 -e 'select @@global.server_uuid'